 Head of Department - Miss J Gidman, M.A.

 A diverse range of exciting fieldwork opportunities that support and enhance the curriculum is offered.
 Year 7 pupils visit a village in Surrey to help them see how life is similar and different in a rural setting.
-Year 8 visit Hounslow to investigate how healthy the high street is.
+Year 8 complete fieldwork on the school site to determine how sustainable it is.
 Year 9 carry out infiltration fieldwork on the school grounds and most able pupils in Year 9 complete a geography challenge in Oxford.
 Year 12 pupils spend four days in London and at the coast, preparing for their Independent Investigation.
 Whilst Year 10 visit Seaford and in Year 11, Slough and Windsor, to prepare them for their examined fieldwork in Paper 2.

 Extra-curricular activities include a weekly Geography club, in which pupils take part in competitions such as the Antarctica Flag competition and create models of the water cycle, tropical rainforests and volcanoes.
 We also run Geography Homework Support Clubs, and a Worldwise week and assembly.